sgaggen/soham-gaggenapally-capstone/README.md

 ## Overview

-HearHere is a social media app for sharing songs and playlists with friends and family.
+HearHere is an app for sharing songs and playlists with friends and family.
 It's meant as an accompaniment to Spotify and helps organize songs and playlists.

 ### Problem